0xSero/partisia-docs/docs/node-operations/run-a-baker-node.md

 # Run a baker node

 Baker nodes sign and produce blocks.
 This page will describe how to change your node config from reader to baker.
+When you have completed the steps below, you should have a node that is signing and producing blocks.

 !!!
 Warning " You must complete these requirements before you can continue"
     - Get a [VPS](../pbc-fundamentals/dictionary.md#vps) with and [run a reader node](run-a-reader-node.md)